 Saul sinned and sinned badly on numerous occasions.
 He, however, never took ownership of what he had done.
 In almost every case, someone else was to blame.
 It was never his fault.
 Saul refused to accept responsibility.

 One of the hallmarks of strong leadership is a willingness to accept responsibility and to admit when we have done wrong.
 Leaders who can do this earn the respect and the deep loyalty of their followers.
 No one expects perfect leaders.
 We do expect the leader to own it when he or she gets it wrong.

 Do you have trouble owning it?
 Do you look for someone else to blame?
 When a leader owns a mistake, how does that make you feel about them?

-Annie and I are training leaders and helping plant churches in Brazil.
+Annie and I are serving the Lord in the US and in South America.
 Would you consider a gift to our ministry?
 If you live in the US, all gifts are tax-deductible.
 Just click here to get involved.
 Obrigado!